Trans Pennine Trail

-The Trans Pennine Trail is a long-distance path running from coast to coast across Northern England entirely on surfaced paths and using only gentle gradients (it runs largely along disused railway lines and canal towpaths).
+The Trans Pennine Trail is a long-distance path running from coast to coast across Northern England on a mixture of surfaced paths, with some short on-road sections, and with gentle gradients (it runs largely along disused railway lines and canal towpaths).
 It forms part of European walking route E8 and is part of the National Cycle Network as Route 62 (referencing the M62 motorway which also crosses the Pennines).

 Most of the surfaces and gradients make it a relatively easy trail, suitable for cyclists, pushchairs and wheelchair users.
 The section between Stockport and Barnsley is hilly, especially near Woodhead, and not all sections or barriers are accessible for users of wheelchairs or non-standard cycles.
 Some parts are also open to horse riding.

 The trail is administered from a central office in Barnsley, which is responsible for promotion and allocation of funding.
-However, the twenty-seven local authorities whose areas the trail runs through are responsible for management of the trail within their boundaries.
+However, the 27 local authorities whose areas the trail runs through are responsible for management of the trail within their boundaries.